one-data-cookie/one-data-cookie.github.io/pages/projects.md

   a public primary school in Kuřim near Brno
 - Teaching IT to children aged 12–16 at [Labyrinth](https://labyrinthschool.cz/en/),
   a private laboratory school in Brno
-- Organising and participating in (mostly data) meetups
+- Organising and participating in local (mostly data) meetups
+- Mentoring a few other data folks – both juniors & seniors

 Check out some of my previous engagements and projects below!